LibreHealthIO/lh-ehr/INSTALL.md

  **[How to disable Mysql strict mode?](#how-to-disable-mysql-strict-mode-?)**

  #### Step 1
-Launch XAMPP Control Panel and navigate to LibreEHR Setup: `\LibreEHR\setup.php`
+Launch XAMPP Control Panel and navigate to LibreEHR Setup in your browser: `\LibreEHR\setup.php`

  **Note:**
  1. Make sure that your XAMPP control panel has Apache and MySQL turned on